Duvarc/Bridge/README.md

 - Read and Write bridge game data

 3/24/16
 Adding rudimentary rules for opening bid 1 NT.
 Created a two-way linking between players and hands.
+Fixed comparison of Bids, which is calculated first by suit (No Trump > Spades > Hearts > Diamonds > Clubs > Pass) and then by rank (Ace....2).

 3/23/16